Incoming Student Scholarships

 There are also several scholarships awarded by private foundations.
 Approximately three students per entering class are awarded the prestigious Hutchison Scholarship.
 This scholarship covers the full cost of tuition and fees.
 One student per year is awarded the Thomas.
 W. Luce, III Centennial Dedman Law Scholars Program at SMU Scholarship.
 This scholarship also covers the full cost of tuition and fees.
 A separate scholarship application is not required to recieve the Hutchison Scholarship or the Luce Scholarship.
 However, our other scholarships awarded by private foundations do require a separate application.
 Information on these scholarships is set forth below.

 The Hatton W. Sumners Scholarship covers the full cost of tuition and fees and a stipend for living expenses and textbooks.
 Each year, the Sumners Foundation selects between four and six outstanding students to receive these scholarships.
 If you are a resident of, or attended college in, Arkansas, Kansas, Louisiana, Missouri, Nebraska, New Mexico, Oklahoma, or Texas, you may apply for a Sumners Scholarship.
 If you are interested in applying for a Sumners Scholarship, you must complete the SEPARATE APPLICATION.
-Your scholarship application must be completed and on file with the Admissions Office by February 9.
-To be considered for the scholarship, you must be admitted to the JD program by February 9.
-To be admitted by February 9, you must have a complete application for admission on file no later than January 15.
-Candidates must be available to interview in-person with the Sumners Foundation March 2-3, 2018 in Dallas.
+Your scholarship application must be completed and on file with the Admissions Office by January 15.
+You must also have been admitted by January 15.
+To be admitted by January 15, you must have a complete application for admission on file no later than December 15.
+Candidates must be available to interview in-person with the Sumners Foundation February 28 – March 2, 2019 in Dallas.

 Conditional Scholarship Retention Data

 |Students matriculating in:||Number entering with conditional scholarships||Number whose conditional scholarships have since been reduced or eliminated|